archiboi69/archestra/draft_text_v2.md

 ## Market Positioning Objectives

-In response to the challenges of market positioning and land acquisition, the project will target a specific demographic currently underserved by conventional development: young urban families and individuals with high agency who seek larger, customized apartments in central locations.
-This demographic alignment focuses on participants with both the motivation and capacity to engage in a collaborative development process.
+In response to the challenges of market positioning and land acquisition, the project will target a specific demographic currently underserved by conventional development: urban families and individuals with high agency which seek larger, customized apartments in central locations.
+This demographic choice focuses on participants with both the motivation and capacity to engage in a collaborative development process.

-The project will identify and develop a site that occupies the middle segment of the land market—zoned for multi-family residential but possessing characteristics that make it unattractive to conventional developers.
+The project will identify and develop a site that is zoned for multi-family residential but possessing characteristics that make it unattractive to conventional developers.
 By focusing on brownfield, urban infill, or urban renewal locations, the project will create value in areas overlooked by conventional development.
-This strategic site selection will demonstrate how collective self-development can succeed without relying on municipal land allocation.

 ## Economic and Social Objectives